sagemath/sagewiki_to_gh-2022-10-10/days78.md

 Viviane, Robin, Matt, Ahmed, Bennet, Adrian

+--> most people got it to work but some progress need to be made on a quick access to a development environment especially for windows user.

 === Grothendieck polynomials ===

 Travis, Viviane

+--> Discussed the current implementation and a plan to get it reviews soonish

 === Plane partitions ===

 Vivien, Jessica, Tomack, Jang Soo, Kevin, Matt, Sean, Corey

+--> worked on implementing plane partitions: got the class, the latex, the asci art.
+Next step: put the code on the ticket.

 === Plot methods for set partitions via chord diagrams ===

 Julien, Emily, Robin, Vivien

+--> The ticket is there and should go soon in "needs review"

 === Lie algebras ===